arifakhan-adbhuta/AAML-Framework/README.md

 This cryptographic proof establishes the exact state of AAML Framework code on August 12, 2025.
 Any code matching this SHA-256 hash is definitively derived from this repository.

 ### Prior Art Timeline
+- **Experimenting with multiple AIs, testing and examining their efficacy and safety throughout 2024**
+- **Multiple web3 & AI hackathons such as AVS for verifiable security 2024**
+- **Berkeley, CA Verifiable Hackathon with Google - Truthful.ai 2025**
 - **Fund Management Layer**: July 18, 2025 (SSRN 5357360)
 - **Reputation Circulation Standard**: August 2, 2025 (SSRN 5380726)
 - **AAML Framework**: August 11, 2025 (GitHub)